Negligence and compensation in a civil case

 The court will decide the level of damages by estimating the gravity of the injuries.
 It will do this by considering all the medical evidence put before it, by considering the pain already suffered by the person suing and the prognosis for the future, that is, how long and to what intensity the injured party is likely to continue suffering

-This is compensation for the financial costs and expenses both past and future you incurred as a result of the accident.
-This would include the cost of repairing your car (if relevant), the medical costs you incurred, your loss of earnings as a result of being unable to go to work and all expenses, including travel, home-help and similar, you incurred.
+This is compensation for the financial costs and expenses you incur both past and future as a result of the accident.
+This would include the cost of repairing your car (if relevant), the medical costs you incur, your loss of earnings as a result of being unable to go to work and all expenses, including travel, home-help and similar, you incur.

 You may be asked to produce receipts and bills to prove you have incurred all of these expenses so it is important to keep a file of every bill and receipt.